 Widely spoken among the Afro-Asiatic languages are Arabic, Berber, Somali, Hausa, Oromo and Amharic.

 Hausa is dominant in southern Niger, Ghana and Nigeria while Oromo is spoken by more than 30 million people in Kenya and Ethiopia.

-Chadic comprises 195 languages, and the most dominant ones are spoken in Nigeria, such as Hausa, Ngas, Kamwe, Mlaghavul, Bade and Bura-Pabir.
+The Chadic language group comprises 195 languages, and the most dominant ones are spoken in Nigeria, such as Hausa, Ngas, Kamwe, Mlaghavul, Bade and Bura-Pabir.

 Forty-seven languages make up the Cushitic branch.
 Popular languages are Somali that is spoken in Somalia, Bedawi in Sudan and several languages spoken in Ethiopia, such as Oromo West Central, Oromo Eastern, Oromo Borana-Arsi-Guji, Afar, Sidamo and Hadiyya.

 The Egyptian branch has only one language, which is already extinct as a spoken language, although it is still used in religious practices.

 The Omotic branch consists of 28 languages that are dominant in Ethiopia, such as Koorete, Aari, Bench, Kafa, and Gamo-Gofa-Dawro.